 What advice would you give to TDPS students that want to act in a Broadway Show?

 Trust the process.
 I wasn’t the best student while at UMD and I could have done better.
 Take advantage of all the opportunities at TDPS.
-I was a hip-hop dance major that thought I would get asked to dance in a company, but that didn’t happen.
-Don’t get caught up in the no’s or the yeses that others get.
+I was a hip-hop dance major that thought I would get asked to dance in a company, or even just get asked to be in someones undergrad or graduate piece!
+But neither happened.
+Don’t get caught up in the no’s you get or the yeses that others get.
 No doesn’t mean you are not good enough.
 Know that a no may be what you need to leave room for the right yes.
 Trust your gift.
-Trust your talent, know who you are and what you bring that to the table.
+Trust your talent, know who you are and what you bring to the table.

 How did TDPS prepare you for a Broadway role?